Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 *Symmetry Stranger: “Is there something in your work, in your Lake Redoubt, that only the aforementioned person might understand?*

-I Laugh: “You really, really want to know what’s inside, don’t you?”
+I laugh: “You really, really want to know what’s inside, don’t you?”

 **45**